The way that B2B SaaS is sold today is broken.

 Hey Bill, Just following up on that proposal and pricing I sent over..
 Let me know.

-This type of follow-up is little more than a shot in the dark, and the AE has no data about how the prospect perceived the proposal, and they cling to the “email opened” notification from their CRM like a lifeline, as this may be the only sign that the prospect is still interested.
+This type of follow-up is little more than a shot in the dark, and the AE has no data about how the prospect perceived the proposal.
+They cling to the “email opened” notification from their CRM like a lifeline, as this may be the only sign that the prospect is still interested.

-Yes, we all need to follow up with our prospects, it’s just the nature of the beast but we shouldn’t do it blindly, and further, the prospect shouldn’t feel like they only have one option.
+Yes, we all need to follow up with our prospects, it’s just the nature of the beast, but we shouldn’t do it blindly.
+Further, the prospect shouldn’t feel like they only have one option.

-Not having any visibility into this critical part of the sales cycle is one the reason we think the B2B SaaS sales process is broken.
+Not having any visibility into this critical part of the sales cycle is one of the reasons we think the B2B SaaS sales process is broken.

 I believe that we can make the experience better for all parties, and curiously, we as B2B SaaS companies have already been doing it for years.

-Give your prospects choice, and gain visibility into how they perceive your product, packages and pricing.
 Giving prospects choice is what most B2B SaaS companies already do with their self-serve options.
 This same experience needs to be true in the enterprise deal.
 Typically we do this by presenting our packages in a way that relies on a couple of psychological principles; even if we don’t realize we are doing it.
 We can use this same psychology in our enterprise deals, particularly two psychological principles: